 The District is centrally located in the valley of Kashmir.
 The economy of the District mainly depends on the Agriculture Sector.
 The District is famous for Rice production.
 Besides Rice Production District Pulwama is famous for quality Saffron production all over the world.
 The District is also famous for production of Milk which is largest in state and literary known as “Anand of Kashmir”.

 The District is reported to be one of the pretty spots on the earth, because of its congenial climate, innumerable springs, streams, waterfalls, fragrant flowers, delicious fruits and other natural sceneries.
-Besides District Pulwama is famous all over the world for saffron cultivation which is mainly grown in Karewa lands of Pampore, Kakapora and Pulwama blocks.
+Besides District Pulwama is famous all over the world for saffron cultivation which is mainly grown in Karewa lands of Pampore, Kakapora and Pulwama blocks of the district.

 There are some important shrines and temples in the District and to name a few, Khankah Tral built by Mir Syed Ali Hamadani RH, the great saint and scholar of Iran. and Jawala Mukhi Temple at Khrew Pulwama.
 Besides the town Awantipora presents the remnant of the buildings and sculptures of the time of the king of Awantiwarman.